 Data for human resources monitoring and employee performance assessment (e.g. GPS information of workers collected from carried mobile tablets).

 When various levels of application data in industrial domain is encrypted /decrypted based on its associated encryption scheme, the essential data is secured and the loads caused by normal data encryption are acceptable for constrained devices.

+Source

+Not applicable.